Refreshing Squamish Water Activities

 Howe Sound is one of the few places in the world where the wind and water come together perfectly to create ideal conditions for kitesurfing.
 On a warm, breezy day you can easily spot kiters harnessing the power of the wind to float across the sound.
 The sport is difficult to master but easy to learn the basics and private lessons are a great way to catch some summer rays while keeping cool on the water.
 After a quick crash course, you will get your kite up in no time and can feel the rush of learning to capture the wind.
 Rental equipment and lessons: Squamish Watersports.

-Local's tip: When out on the water opt for a wetsuit with boots and gloves so you can stay out longer before getting cold!
+Local's tip: When out on the water opt for a wetsuit with boots and gloves so you can stay out longer before getting cold.

 4. Sailing